Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ## Adaptive Data Flow (ADF) Graph

 This section describes the overall data flow graph specification of the 2D-FFT design using AI Engine which is compiled by the AI Engine compiler.
-Refer to [this page](https://www.xilinx.com/html_docs/xilinx2021_2/vitis_doc/yii1603912637443.html) in the AI Engine documentation for information on ADF graphs.

 The overall graph definition of the design is contained in the `graph.cpp` file.
 The top-level graph contains two sub-graphs, `FFTrows_graph` and `FFTcols_graph`, each with a `FFT_2D_INSTS` number of objects.
 The following describes the definition of the sub-graphs (the `FFTrows_graph` is used as illustration).